Why should I seek certification?

 The CJE application fee is $60 for JEA members; the MJE application fee is $85 for JEA members.
+There is an additional fee for online test takers to cover the test proctoring.
 Nonmembers must join JEA before they apply for CJE; MJE applicants must have current CJE status.
 Fees cover only a portion of administration, judging, mailing and costs of pins and certificates.
 Other expenses for developing criteria and tests will be covered by JEA.
 School districts are encouraged to pay the fees for their applicants.

 What are the qualifications for CJE?